CDrummond/essentia-analyzer/README.md

 re-started the anlyzer will resume from where it stopped).
 * `threads` Number of threads to use during analysis phase.
 This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks essentia is asked to analyse.
+Defaults to CPU count, if not set.

 ## Ignoring artists, albums, etc.